derammo/derammo_godot_tools/rebuild/README.md

 This is a work in progress.

-## Only 64 bit Debug builds without .NET supported
+## Only 64 bit Debug builds supported

-The code for release_debug and C# enabled builds will follow soon.
+The code for release_debug builds will follow soon.
 I have no plans to support 32 bit, but contributions are welcome.

+`clean_console_build.cmd` shows the procedure for making a console build without Mono (C#) `clean_mono_build.cmd` does the mono compilation procedure (multiple build passes) to support Mono (C#) without dotnet6

 ## Only Visual Studio 2019 supported